One Thing You Can Do If You’re Stuck in the Dissapointment of Failure

 Many of us spend a great deal of time setting goals for ourselves.
 We set a career path to follow early in life.
 While some run off to college, others try their luck in the working world.
-The end goal is to find low stress, high paying employment to bankroll a decent lifestyle.
-If the finances provide for some fun and pays for the anticipated family down the road, even better.
+The end goal is to find low-stress, high-paying employment to bankroll a decent lifestyle.
+If the finances provide for some fun and pay for the anticipated family down the road, even better.
 Once we have the “dream” job, expectations of marriage usually follow.

 We set all kinds of expectations during our lifetime then we’re extremely discouraged or depressed when things go sour.
 Our immediate response is to look at ourselves as a failure.
 How about if we changed the way we look at things?
 If we reframe our mindset.
 Consider how you would see failure if the outlook is switched?
 Granted, shifting perspective is very difficult.
 We train our thoughts so much so, they’re ingrained in our minds but it is possible to do this if we’re willing to make changes.

 1. Examine Your Attitudes?
-Be honest about what your point of views are regarding life, love, relationships.
+Be honest about what your point of view is regarding life, love, relationships.
 Who or what influences your perspective?
 How do you measure “failure and success?”

 2. Modify Thinking: If you changed the way you see and think about, for example, failure.
 How different would your life look?
 During this time of exploration talk to others to see their view on the subject.
 It’s essential to this exercise that you accept and respect others way POV (point of view) without letting them influence you in any way.
 At the end of the day, only what you think matters.

 4. Engage, Communicate and Seek Freedom: The one with control over your mind and thoughts is you.
 Changing perspective is a matter of shifting the mindset.
-There is true power in the freedom of choosing to set your own example.
-We should use it to put in place individual standards of success, failure, relationships etc., that produce the life desired and bring self-fulfillment.
+There is true power in the freedom of choice to set your own example.
+We should use it to put in place individual standards of success, failure, relationships, etc., that produce the life desired and bring self-fulfillment.

 Life is teaching me to outline expectations that rely on what I can do because I have no authority of other’s behavior.
 Altering the perspective helps me be less self-critical while putting less emphasis on the external.
 Eliminating the dependability on others for happiness.
 The work is ongoing and results take time but are definitely worthwhile.
 I believe by remaining open without judgment amazing things can materialize.

-Hopefully, changing your perspective will bring an awakening in your own life.
+Hopefully, changing your perspective will bring an awakening to your own life.

 “Protected content.
 2018 awakened-woman.com”